 Planned Parenthood, known formally as Planned Parenthood Federation of America, is a non-profit organization that provides STD testing and a host of other sexual health and family planning services.
 Because Planned Parenthood provides approximately 300,000 abortions each year in less than 3 percent of its 668 nationwide clinics, the organization is often mired with controversy from onsite prayer, sidewalk counseling, and protesters demonstrating outside clinics.
 Defunding is directly impacted by federal legislation, which has become more stringent in the past decade, resulting in the closure of an average of 24 clinics per year since 2009, with 27 closures in 2014 alone.
-The clinics affected are often not part of the small percentage that perform abortions, leaving many people, especially those in rural areas, without access to reliable sexual health care.
 Despite legislative and pro-life campaigning against Planned Parenthood, the organization remains the largest provider of sexual and reproductive health care in the U.S. In addition to contraception services such as birth control and pregnancy tests, Planned Parenthood provides STD education and testing services, as well as other services like cancer screenings and general health care.

 To get tested for STDs at Planned Parenthood, patients must visit a Planned Parenthood clinic location and request the STD test(s) they need.
 Typically, tests are offered individually, as opposed to in a comprehensive package.
 Most locations test for a variety of STDs, including gonorrhea and chlamydia, syphilis, genital warts, herpes, HIV, trichomoniasis, and other STDs upon request.
-The procedure at the Planned Parenthood clinic goes through the same steps as a doctor’s visit.
+The procedure at the Planned Parenthood clinic is similar to that of a doctor’s visit.
 Once tests are requested, information is collected about the medical and sexual history of the patient, a physical may be performed, and samples are collected, as necessary, to conduct each test.

 Online STD Testing

 Online STD testing is an innovation in sexual health care that began during the past decade.
-Online STD testing allows patients to purchase FDA-approved STD tests by visiting a website from a computer, tablet, or mobile phone.
+Online STD testing allows patients to purchase STD tests by visiting a website from a computer, tablet, or mobile phone and choosing a lab near you.
+It’s easy to find specific labs by simply searching your zip code or city.
+View an example of our Los Angeles Testing Page.
 Individual tests or comprehensive packages that test for multiple infections, can be purchased.
 These testing companies partner with major medical labs like LabCorp and Quest Diagnostics to offer safe, reliable testing at nationwide testing centers.
-In addition to the convenience and confidentiality of purchasing tests at any time from the comfort of your own home, some online STD testing services, like STDcheck.com (which is confidential and offers only FDA-approved same-day testing) also allow patients to get physician support in the event of a positive STD diagnosis.
+In addition to the convenience and confidentiality of purchasing tests at any time from the comfort of your own home, some online STD testing services, like STDcheck.com (which is confidential and offers same-day testing) also allow patients to get physician support in the event of a positive STD diagnosis.
 Many of these services can have a doctor send a prescription for treatment to a local pharmacy, depending upon the diagnosis.
 The labs that partner with these testing services only require a small blood or urine sample, making the testing process quick and convenient while eliminating the need to have an awkward conversation about sex with a physician or nurse.
-The labs also test for a wide variety of conditions onsite, so there is none of the embarrassment or stigma that comes with visiting an STD clinic.
-Results are usually sent via email or available in an online account with a secure login.
+The labs also test for a wide variety of conditions onsite, so there is none of the embarrassment or stigma that may be associated with visiting an STD clinic.
+Results are usually sent via email or are made available in an online account with a secure login.
 Many sites offer results within 1 to 3 business days.

-There are only two FDA-approved at-home test kit for STDs: The most common is the OraQuick® In-Home HIV Test, available online at the OraSure website, Amazon, online pharmacies, and at pharmacies like Walgreens, CVS, Rite Aid, Kroger, and Walmart.
+There are only two FDA-approved at-home test kit for HIV: One of these is the OraQuick® In-Home HIV Test, available online at the OraSure website, Amazon, online pharmacies, and at pharmacies like Walgreens, CVS, Rite Aid, Kroger, and Walmart.
 OraQuick® is a rapid HIV test approved for in-home use that uses an oral swab to test a fluid sample from the upper and lower gums and provides a result in about 40 minutes.
-While the test is safe and convenient, it is not intended to used without follow-up testing for confirmation of a positive or negative result.
+While the test is safe and convenient, it is not intended to be used without follow-up testing for confirmation of a positive or negative result.
 If the test is used within three months of infection, false negatives are likely.
 False positives are also a possibility, so every positive result should be confirmed with a blood or urine lab test.